The HOPE program gives young mothers and their babies the support they need to build a brighter future.

 With secure housing and the help of our case workers the HOPE mothers can focus on developing their parenting skills, working to heal from trauma and on their educational needs.

-Since we began in 2017, we’ve helped over 130 families stay together and build greater hope for the future, but if additional resources were available, we could help so many more.
-We will shortly be launching the Building HOPE Sydney campaign to seek support to more than double resources for the program over the next three years, so that by 2024 we can support 125 young mums annually to build better lives for themselves and their children.
+Since we began in 2019, we have helped over 180 young families in the Sydney area to stay together and build greater hope for the future but if additional resources were available, we could help so many more.
+In the next three years, our aim is to support more than 300 young families.